 What is Whaling?
-What is whaling Phishing?
+What is whaling Phishing and whaling attack?
 Cybercriminals target to particular kind of person; Let’s explore more read the complete article.

 The movie inspired me to read more about whales, and maybe I will read Moby-Dick one day.
 Have you read it?
 Please leave me a comment if you have!